Apl223/Portfolio/Cybersecurity/Labs/DVWA/Stored XSS/README.md

 ### Security level: HIGH
 #
 * Looking at the source code, there seems to be another one to one conversion of a string to an empty string.
-  I thought by changing some of the capitilizations of the letters, this might've not been that complicated to figure out, but I the more requests I sent in, I realized it was a more complicated protection mechanism involving wildcard symbols (*) because <scri<script>pt>alert('hello')</script> was being filtered for the most part.
+  I thought by changing some of the capitilizations of the letters for that same string it compares itself to, this might've not been that complicated to figure out.
+But the more requests I sent in, I realized it was a more complicated protection mechanism involving wildcard symbols (*) because <scri<script>pt>alert('hello')</script> was being filtered for the most part.
 * What would often happen was that > would go through in the Name field when submitted, so there was only two possible > that existed in the previous test.
   But then I noticed in that same line in the source code that the i had a / next to it, and the < at the start had a /.
 I was curious what affect it had.